 The FIFO size changes to accommodate the number of enabled channels.
 If only three channels are enabled, the FIFO size is 318 instead of 320 (see Table 17), which ensures that the data stored in the FIFO is a whole data set (for example, the x-axis, y-axis, and z-axis and the temperature data).
 The address auto-increment function disables when the FIFO\DATA address (Register 0x1D) is used, so that data can be read continuously from the FIFO as a multibyte transaction.
-In cases where the starting address of a multibyte transaction is less than the FIFO address, and then stops at the FIFO address.
+In cases where the starting address of a multibyte transaction is less than the FIFO address, the address auto-increments until reaching the FIFO address, and then stops at the FIFO address.